 - if you forget to use two different file names and try to save both the grid and the traces using 'my first figure' as a file name, you get a non-descript error that a file already exists.

-- the text editor handling the Plot and Grid names is not perfect yet, so click the pen icon to fully erase the pre-defined file name.
+- the text editor handling the Chart and Grid names is not perfect yet, so click the pen icon to fully erase the pre-defined file name.

 - when saving under a new name, first click the radio button, then the pen icon, then enter the new name (as clicking the 'new' radio button will erase everything already typed).

-- when the 'Existing Plot' is ticked, your previous file by that name is silently overwritten.
+- when the 'Existing Chart' is ticked, your previous file by that name is silently overwritten.

 - the file name is CASE SenSItiVE, so using capital letters can be the source of a lot of frustration!